nimaid/LPHK/README.md

 * `WEB_NEW` - open website (argument 1) in default browser, try new window
 * `SOUND` - play a sound named (argument 1) inside the `user_sounds/` folder, `.wav` and `.ogg` only

-For all commands, the arguments cannot contain the following strings:
+For all commands, the arguments cannot contain the following strings, as they are reserved for the LPHKlayout file format:
 * `:LPHK_BUTTON_SEP:`
 * `:LPHK_ENTRY_SEP:`
 * `:LPHK_NEWLINE_REP:`